art0s-dev/googleFontsChecker/readme.md

 # googleFontsChecker
 Since february the distric court of munich has restricted the usage of the google's font api without direct agreement because of illegal tracking activities.
-So it can be quire interesting for webdevs or customers to know if some of their projects incorporates the ussage of the google font api.
+So it can be quite interesting for webdevs or customers to know if some of their projects incorporates the ussage of the google font api.

 German Article right here:
 https://www.datenschutzticker.de/2022/03/einsatz-von-google-fonts-ohne-einwilligung-ist-rechtswidrig/